-Streamlining the Onboarding of New StaffPosted by Melissa Banks on Sep 07, 2020.
+Streamlining the onboarding of new staff for your organisationPosted by Melissa Banks on Sep 07, 2020.
 Reading time: 6 mins

 Starting a new job can be daunting.
 Add in a global pandemic, and you could find yourself inducting a new staff member right from your very own home!

 In March 2020, many employers moved quickly to respond to the growing concern around the global COVID-19 pandemic.
 Following advice for social distancing and the health and safety of all was paramount.

 Flexible working arrangements needed urgent attention.
 For many, allowing staff to work from home was never anything more than an ad-hoc request.
 For some, it was forbidden.
 However, setting up employees to work from home for the duration of COVID-19 entered uncharted territory.